SuranaDhruv7/Sales_Uplift_Strategy_Insights_from_Multi-Region_Retail-Data/Readme.md

 1. Open `quries.sql` in any SQL editor (MySQL Workbench, DBeaver, etc.)
 2. Run queries against the **RetailTransactions** table
 3. Modify WHERE clauses for different timeframes or filters
 ---

-## 🤝 Credits & Acknowledgments

-Special thanks to:
-- The business strategy team for defining key metrics and goals
-- Data engineers who helped structure the base data and provided validation support
-- Reviewers and stakeholders for iterative feedback during development

----